mahouboy23/IB-notes/Sample Paragraph 1.md

 Rokhaya Assia Sy
 topic sentence is present on this paragraph> if you are looking for the best creator oriented laptop that money can buy... the Acer Swift X it definitely introducing the subject

-supporting details from X comes with the newest
+supporting details from X comes with the newest to finqlly the Acer Swift X is q joy to look at and use... standing out

+concluding sentence is also here and the paragraph is complete with 7 sentences good job